MDGitHubRepo/turtle-wow-call-of-elements/README.md

 To use the addon:
 * download repo or release
-* extract files to folder in turtle wow Interface/Addons folder path
+* extract folder named "turtle-wow-call-of-elements-xxxx" from zip to turtle wow Interface/Addons folder path
-* rename folder to "CallOfElements"
+* rename folder to "CallOfElements", make sure files are in CallOfElements folder